Language-Integrated Recursive Queries (Full Version): Implementation

-Named-Tuples are ordered, which gives them an advantage over structural types for modeling rows because there is (1) better integration with the language since they share the same representation as regular tuples, and (2) efficient and natural traversal order allows the formulation of type-generic algorithms.
-Because Named-Tuples can be decomposed into \texttt{head *: tail}, they have an \emph{induction principle} and can be iterated over generically and without the use of an auxiliary data structure like a dictionary.
-Method overloading can catch common mistakes like using \texttt{map} instead of \texttt{flatMap} and provide useful, domain-specific error messages. \oopsla{ For example, a simple type error generates the following error messages in \system{} and in a state-of-the-art query library ScalaSQL:}
+Named-Tuples are ordered, providing an advantage over structural types for modeling rows because of (1) better integration with Scala since they share the same representation as regular tuples, and (2) efficient and natural traversal order allows the formulation of type-generic algorithms.
+Because Named-Tuples can be decomposed into \texttt{head *: tail}, they can be iterated over without the use of an auxiliary data structure like a dictionary.
+Method overloading can catch common mistakes like using \texttt{map} instead of \texttt{flatMap} and provide useful, domain-specific error messages.
+For example, a simple type error generates the following error messages in \system{} and in a state-of-the-art query library ScalaSQL: